 Take a look at a map of your city.
 You’ll rapidly learn how reliant you’ve become on GPS if a disaster takes out your electricity (which it will).
 To return to the basics, you’ll need to keep track of the dangerous zones on your map as you navigate out of the city or to the next medical facility.

 Don’t bother with the matches from the hardware store.
-Purchase a dozen BIC lighters and store them in a dry location.
+Purchase a few dozen BIC lighters like this and store them in a dry location.

 Zip Lock Bags

 Your gadgets and family heirlooms will be ruined if they are submerged or covered with moisture during a hurricane, flood, or typhoon.
 Anything and everything of value to you should be double-zipped.